omar-addam/Unity-Kanban-Board/README.md

 ![Simulation](docs/Simulation.gif)

-We created a demo that visualizes different features provided by our kanban view.
+We created a WebGL application that demonstrates different features provided by our kanban view.
 A complete demo can be found on [https://omaddam.github.io/Unity-Kanban-Board/](https://omaddam.github.io/Unity-Kanban-Board/).

 # Getting Started